kase1111-hash/NatLangChain/Docs/TOS.md

 Use of the System is at your own risk.

+A mediator cannot unilaterally declare success.

+Payment requires:

+a [CLOSURE] entry

+acknowledgment by at least one counterparty

+(optionally) non-self validation

+This ensures:

+no self-dealing

+no fake negotiations

+no “LLM pays itself”

 13. Changes to These Terms

 These Terms may evolve as the protocol develops.